Last Updated on November 22, 2024 by Kittredge Cherry

 Pauli Murray (Wikipedia)

 Anna Pauline (Pauli) Murray (Nov.
-20, 1910 – July 1, 1985) was born in Baltimore, Maryland into a family of mixed racial origins on both sides.
+20, 1910 – July 1, 1985) was born in Baltimore, Maryland into a middle-class family of mixed socio-economic and racial origins on both sides.
+Her mother was a nurse and her father was a teacher.
 She was sent to Durham, North Carolina, when at age three when her mother died, and raised by her maternal aunts and grandparents.

 The child became aware of having a queer sexuality and/or identity early in life.
 In Pauli Murray and Caroline Ware: Forty Years of Letters in Black and White, historian Anne Firor Scott explains: